goualard-f/MicroFloatingPoints.jl/docs/src/manual.md

  0.25
 ```

-Using the `Distributions` package, one can also draw `Floatmu` numbers with other distributi
+Using the [`Distributions`](https://juliastats.org/Distributions.jl/stable/) package, one can also draw `Floatmu` numbers with other distributions:
-ons:

 ```jldoctest random
 julia> rand(Uniform(Floatmu{2,2}(-1.0),Floatmu{2,2}(1.0)))